jpreecedev/developerhandbook/src/content/blog/webpack/how-to-configure-scss-modules-for-webpack/index.md

 ---
-layout: post
 title: How to configure SCSS modules for Webpack
 description: SCSS modules are a fantastic way of writing clean, self contained styles, that are usually consumed by components
-date: 2018-12-31
+pubDate: 2018-12-31
 updated: 2019-09-16
-categories: ['Webpack', 'webpack-intro-series']
+categories: ["Webpack", "webpack-intro-series"]
 seriesTitle: Intro to Webpack mini series
-group: 'Software Development'
+group: "Software Development"
 ---

 SCSS is a popular choice for styling websites, thanks to features such as; mixins, variables and functions, which CSS historically never had native support for.
 One of the most challenging aspects of styling using CSS is the **C**ascade, meaning that elements can inherit style properties from many other CSS selectors.
 This can be problematic, and SCSS can be a solution to make this problem more managable.